MiyanoOsu/bash_script/README.md

 # bash_script
-Some usefull bash cripts for linux users.
+Some usefull bash scripts for linux users.